 The key value proposition put forward by OTAs was the convenience of comparing prices across different hotels, flight companies and other travel related service providers at one place.
 While travelers were already enjoying the service, next came the meta search engines to make the travel search experience even better.
 Users found meta search engines as an easier way of finding OTAs in different parts of the world with ready price comparison.
 With meta search engines, everything felt like just one click far away.
 As technology and business dynamics continue to evolve, the relationship between meta search engines and travel agencies is evolving too.
 Here are some of the changes that we’re noticing in the travel domain, especially around OTAs and metasearch engines.

 A meta search engine is a tool that aggregates data from other search engines in order to produce results to the user.
 In the travel industry, meta search engines aggregate rates and availability of hotels from different sources, mainly OTAs but sometimes directly from the hotels.
 This makes it easier for users to find a hotel by simply entering their journey dates and comparing between the different options provided.
 This also helps users quickly find their ‘type’ of hotel within a few mouse clicks.
 Meta search engines started mushrooming soon after OTAs came into the picture in travel industry.
-In a recent survey conducted by TripAdvisor, about 50% of the respondents agreed that the convenience provided by meta search engines is invaluable.
+In a recent survey conducted by a leading travel portal, about 50% of the respondents agreed that the convenience provided by meta search engines is invaluable.

 While OTAs have tie ups with the hotels and aggregate data directly from hotel websites, Meta search engines do not have any such strings attached to them.
 They aggregate the data directly from OTAs and manage to grab the top spots in search engines and position themselves as a one stop destination for users.
 This has been the reason for friction between OTAs and metasearch engines for quite some time.